Hiri Motu

-Hiri Motu, also known as Police Motu, Pidgin Motu, or just Hiri, is a language of Papua New Guinea, which is spoken in surrounding areas of Port Moresby (Capital of Papua New Guinea).
+Hiri Motu, also known as Police Motu, Pidgin Motu, or just Hiri, is a language of Papua New Guinea, which is spoken in surrounding areas of its capital city, Port Moresby.

 It is a simplified version of Motu, from the Austronesian language family.
 Although it is strictly neither a pidgin nor a creole, it possesses some features from both language types.
 Phonological and grammatical differences make Hiri Motu not mutually intelligible with Motu.
 The languages are lexically very similar, and retain a common, albeit simplified, Austronesian syntactical basis.
 It has also been influenced to some degree by Tok Pisin.

 Even in the areas where it was once well established as a lingua franca, the use of Hiri Motu has been declining in favour of Tok Pisin and English for many years.
 The language has some statutory recognition.

-Origin of Hiri Motu
+Origins

 The term hiri is the name for the traditional trade voyages that created a culture and style of living for the Motu people.
 Hiri Motu became a common language for a police force known as Police Motu.

 The name Hiri Motu was conceptualised in the early 1970s during a conference held by the Department of Information and Extension Services.
-During this conference, the committee recommended the name Hiri Motu for several reasons.
+During the conference, the committee recommended the name Hiri Motu for several reasons.